 Did you know?

-- In NSW, only about half of primary and just over half of secondary school students do at least 60 minutes of moderate to vigorous physical activity each day.
+- In NSW, less than half of primary and just over half of secondary school students do at least 60 minutes of moderate to vigorous physical activity each day.

-- Secondary school boys are more active than secondary school girls.
+- Primary and secondary school boys are more active than primary and secondary school girls.

 Why get active?